 To effectuate the reduction of greenhouse gas emissions in the electric power generation sector, RGGI establishes a regional cap on the amount of CO2 pollution that power plants can emit by issuing a limited number of tradable CO2 allowances.
 Each allowance, which are allocated through quarterly regional allowance auctions, represents an authorization for a regulated power plant to emit one short ton of CO2.
 Individual CO2 budget trading programs in each RGGI state effectively create a regional market for the allowances, and leverage market forces to determine the most cost-effective means of reducing emissions while fostering market certainty to help drive long-term investment in cleaner energy sources.
-RGGI consists of eleven participating states, including Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.
+RGGI consists of eleven participating states, including Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

-In Rhode Island, RGGI auction proceeds are allocated by the state's Office of Energy Resources (OER) to drive investment in - and expansion of - clean energy resources, including cost-effective energy efficiency and renewables and provide direct rate relief to low-income customers.
+In Rhode Island, RGGI auction proceeds are allocated by OER to drive investment in, and expansion of clean energy resources, including cost-effective energy efficiency and renewable energy and provide direct rate relief to lowincome customers.